Omi053/sunrise-voice-rag/DECISIONS.md

 One-line summaries-
 Q&A Level chunking + structural citation- Local LLm is right for a 10-question FAQ The section above states what can be added and where it can break.

+Eval HAS two distinct layers-
+Retrieval layer (offline, no LLM needed)
+Builds the Chroma index once via the session fixture, then runs 8 parametrized queries against it.
+Each query is a natural language paraphrase of a FAQ question - deliberately worded differently from the source text - and asserts that the correct Q number comes back as top-1.
+This tests whether the embedding model (all-MiniLM-L6-v2) can semantically match investor intent to the right FAQ chunk, which is the core of the RAG system.

+Behaviour layer
+Two tests check the failure branches without touching the LLM: OOS gate rejects an off-topic query, and empty input returns the right error code.
+The test_e2e_ollama test only runs when RUN_LLM_TESTS=1 is set, keeping the default suite fast and Ollama-free.
+It checks that the answer cites Q5 and that the LLM didn't just copy the FAQ chunk verbatim (the red flag the rubric calls out explicitly).

+The key design decision is to test retrieval and generation separately.
+If retrieval is wrong, you know the problem is in chunking or embeddings.
+If retrieval is right but the answer is bad, the problem is in the prompt or the model.
+Mixing them into one test makes failures harder to diagnose.